-Improved Version of Credibility Assessment
+Improved Version - Officer Blake Credibility Assessment

 Complainant stated that the conversation with Respondent Officer Blake took place on September 12 at around 3 pm.
-Complainant alleged that Officer Blake stated that Complainant would never succeed in the program because he was getting special treatment for his beard and "hat."
+Complainant alleged that Officer Blake stated that Complainant would never succeed in the program because Complainant was getting special treatment for his beard and "hat."

 Officer Blake did not deny telling Complainant this.
-However, during Officer Blake's interview for this investigation, Officer Blake referred to Complainant's turban as a "hat."
-Officer Blake also recalled Complainant he wore a "hat" every day.
-Based on Officer Blake's corroborating statement, it is more likely than not based on this evidence that Officer Blake told Complainant he would not be successful in the program because of his beard and "hat" (in reference to Complainant's turban).
+During Officer Blake's interview for this investigation, Officer Blake referred to Complainant's turban as a "hat."
+Officer Blake also recalled that Complainant wore a "hat" every day.
+This indicates that it is Officer Blake's practice to call Complainant's turban a hat.

+Given the evidence offered by Complainant and Officer Blake's corroboration, paired the absence of contrary evidence, it is more likely than not based on this evidence that Officer Blake told Complainant he would not be successful in the program because of his beard and "hat" (in reference to Complainant's turban).